wix-incubator/wix-react-tools/README.md

 ```

 ## React Component Features
-A React Component Feature is a function that takes a component and returns a component with all the properties of the original component, and one or more new features.
+A React Component Feature is a function that takes a component and returns a component with all the characteristics of the original component, and one or more new features.

 More details in [React Component Features](./docs/react-component-features/README.md)